TomJaeger/vagrant-puppet-lamp/README.md

 vagrant-puppet-lamp
 ===================

-Basic Vagrant setup with provision by Puppet
+Basic Vagrant setup with provisioning by Puppet
 Setup: Ubuntu Lucid x86 with LAMP

 Requirements: